1919 Colorado Silver and Gold football team

 The 1919 Colorado Silver and Gold football team was an American football team that represented the University of Colorado as a member of the Rocky Mountain Conference (RMC) during the 1919 college football season.
 Head coach Enoch J. Mills led the team in his second and final year to an overall record of 2–3–1 and an identical mark in conference play, placing sixth in the RMC.
-The team finished in fifth place in the RMC and was outscored by a combined total of 96 to 87.